GetachewAbebe/Legal_Contract_Advisor_RAG_AI/README.md

-# CONTRACT ADVISOR RAG: TOWARDS BUILDING A HIGH-PRECISION LEGAL EXPERT LLM APP
+# CONTRACT ADVISOR RAG: TOWARDS BUILDING A HIGH-PRECISION LEGAL EXPERT Using LLM APP

 **Navigating the complexities of legal contracts can be a daunting task, even for experienced professionals.
 ContractAdvisorRAG is an AI-powered legal assistance system designed to empower users with quick and accurate answers to their questions about contracts.**  This project harnesses the power of Langchain to build a sophisticated Question & Answer system with Retrieval Augmented Generation (RAG).